Welcome to Pace Community Support, Sexual Assault, & Trauma Centre

 Sex Trade Offender Program (STOP)

 STOP is a post-court diversion program for first time offending sex buyers.
 Participants agree to spend a full day hearing directly about how sex trade survivors, families, neighborhoods, businesses, and communities are harmed by their actions.
 Each community partner is responsible for presenting different aspects of the impact purchasing sex has on the individual, the family, the community, and society.
-The Grande Prairie STOP program is presented in partnership with Grande Prairie RCMP, the Crown Prosecutor, Probation, Crime Prevention, Alberta Health Services, and HIV North.
+The Grande Prairie STOP program is presented in partnership with Grande Prairie RCMP, the Crown Prosecutor, Probation, Alberta Health Services, and ACT Medical.

 Need more information… Contact Us Today